- BSX Insight

 You can slow it down by 2 minutes if you know your average mile pace.
 This should be fast enough to allow you to carry on a conversation as you run.
 You’ll feel as if you’re running at a walking pace, and everyone you know will be able to see you.

 Want to learn a secret?
 This is how half-marathoners, marathoners, and ultramarathoners finish marathons, half-marathons, and marathons.
 Even advanced runners train at this conversational pace for most of their miles.
-You’re still learning to love running.
+You’re still learning to love it.
 Don’t let the idea that you have to feel tired at the end.
-Just enjoy the experience of running.
+Just have fun with the experience of running.

 3. Make Quick, Easy Steps